The absolute seawater entropy: Part II. Case studies: Numerical applications

-In a different way, the vertical profile of absolute seawater entropy (in purple) shows different behaviors, with a decrease with the depth of the absolute entropy of the layer (1), then (2) and (3).
-Note that the uncertainty of this impact is small, as shown by the two curves in red plotted with the two extreme values $(\Delta \eta_s)_{min}$ and $(\Delta \eta_s)_{max}$ deduced from (\ref{Eq_etas_minus_etaw_value}) and with the factors $-1897$ and $-1863$~J~K${}^{\,-1}$~kg${}^{\,-1}$, with the red curves values almost identical to the mean values for all depths.
+Differently, the vertical profile of absolute seawater entropy (in purple) shows different behaviors, with a decrease with the depth of the absolute entropy of the layer (1), then (2) and (3).
+Note that the uncertainty of the impact of $\Delta \eta_{\rm s}$ is small (not shown), because the relative uncertainty of $-\,1880 \pm 17$ in (\ref{Eq_etas_minus_etaw_value}) represents only $1$~\% of the difference between the blue and red curves in Fig.~\ref{Fig_TEOS10_SCICEX96_43}.

 In addition, the deep layer (3) becomes nearly isentropic with the absolute entropy formulation, due to compensation for temperature and salinity gradients that do not occur with the current TEOS10 (arbitrary reference values) formulation.
-The same is true at the top of the surface layer (1), where the increase in both temperature and salinity create an extended absolute isentropic region including the $23$ and $19$~m layer, where the values of the standard TEOS10 entropy start to increase.
+The same is true at the top of the surface layer (1), where the increase in both temperature and salinity creates an extended absolute isentropic region including the $23$ and $19$~m layers, where the values of the standard TEOS10 entropy start to increase.

-Another way to illustrate these features is the $t-S_A$ diagram plotted in the bottom right part of the Fig.~\ref{Fig_TEOS10_SCICEX96_43}, which shows in an interesting new way the three absolute isentropic regions (1), (2) and (3) that are clearly aligned along the new set of absolute isentropic red lines (see the three brown, orange and blue dashed boxes), which cannot be due by chance.
-The points are linked by a grey line, in order to show how the upper levels are organised with a double loop (within the black dashed box) above and below the layer (1).
-The green isopycnic (potential-density anomaly) lines are almost vertical and are not useful for studying the upper layers (1), (2) and (3), even though the deep-layer points ($z<190$~m depth) roughly converge toward the isopycnic line $\sigma^{\theta} \approx 27.8$~g~m${}^{-3}$.
+Another way to illustrate these features is the $t-S_{\rm A}$ diagram plotted in the bottom right part of Fig.~\ref{Fig_TEOS10_SCICEX96_43}, which shows in an interesting new way the three absolute isentropic regions (1), (2), and (3) that are clearly aligned along the new set of absolute isentropic red lines (see the three brown, orange, and blue dashed boxes), which cannot be due to chance.
+The points are linked by a grey line in order to show how the upper levels are organised with a double loop (within the black dashed box) above and below the layer (1).
+The green isopycnic (potential-density anomaly) lines are almost vertical and are not useful for studying the upper layers (1), (2), and (3), even though the deep-layer points ($z<190$~m depth) roughly converge toward the isopycnic line $\sigma^{\theta} \approx 27.8$~g~m${}^{-3}$.

-There may therefore be a double set of physical constraints illustrated by the two sets of curves in the $t-S_A$ diagrams: following either the absolute-isentropic red lines or the isopycnic lines (iso-pot.-density, in green), as confirmed by the other similar results shown in the next subsections.
+There may therefore be a double set of physical constraints illustrated by the two sets of curves in the $t-S_{\rm A}$ diagrams: following either the absolute-isentropic red lines or the isopycnic lines (iso-pot.-density, in green), as confirmed by the other similar results shown in the next subsections.